-The Qantas Group is committed to transparent corporate reporting, and is pleased to publish a summary of its tax affairs for 2017/18 (FY18), which includes a return to paying corporate tax after exhausting available tax loses.
+The Qantas Group is committed to transparent corporate reporting, and is pleased to publish a summary of its tax affairs for 2017/18 (FY18), which includes a return to paying corporate tax after exhausting available tax losses.

 Qantas is a major part of the Australian economy, both in terms of our direct impact as an employer of 30,000 people and purchaser of local goods and services, as well as our broader impact on national trade and tourism.
 A study by Deloitte Access Economics estimated our total economic impact at 0.7 per cent of Australia’s GDP, or $11.6 billion.